awsdocs/aws-config-developer-guide/doc_source/authorize-aggregator-account-console.md

 If you have a pending authorization request from an exisiting aggregator account you will see the request status on the **Authorizations** page\.
 You can authorize a pending request from this page\.

 1. For the aggregator account you want to authorize, choose **Authorize** in the Actions column\.
-![\[Authorize button requests for authorization for a pending request.\]](http://docs.aws.amazon.com/config/latest/developerguide/images/Add_Authorization_Authorize_button.png)

    A confirmation message is displayed to confirm you grant permission to an aggregator account and region for collecting AWS Config data\.